dominikh/go-mode.el/README.md

 completion.
 Some features require you to install godef via `go get code.google.com/p/rog-go/exp/cmd/godef`.

+Alternatively there is also [flymake-go](http://marmalade-repo.org/packages/flymake-go) package distributed with _package.el_.
+It uses _go fmt_ for syntax validation on the fly.
+It doesn't require building additional go modules.

 Also, if you're using YASnippet, consider using the snippets from [yasnippet-go](https://github.com/dominikh/yasnippet-go).